google/android-fhir/docs/use/SDCL/Customize-how-a-Questionnaire-is-displayed.md

 1. **Create a Layout for the Custom Component:**

-   Design a layout file (XML) to define the visual structure and appearance of your custom widget.
+   Design an XML layout file to define the visual structure and appearance of your custom widget.

     * Example: See this [example location_widget_view.xml](https://github.com/google/android-fhir/blob/master/contrib/locationwidget/src/main/res/layout/location_widget_view.xml).